 - We learn things very quickly (and can easily figure out how to open doors and turn light switches on and off)

 - We have a wide range of vocal sounds

 - We generally like strangers

 - We are good with other pets and small humans

 - We need stimulating daily activities (puzzle toys, cat wheel, walks outside)

 - We are extremely loving and loyal to our family

 - We have a strong urge to hunt (bird, mice, fish)

-We Bengals have very unique personalities and if you’re looking for a lap cat that will quietly lie on your lap or lazily lay in the sun all day, you may need to look elsewhere.
-We Bengals need constant physical and mental stimulation and if that’s just not something you’ll be willing to provide, then our breed may not be the right fit for you.
+We Bengal cats have very unique personalities and if you’re looking for a lap cat that will quietly lie on your lap or lazily lay in the sun all day, you may need to look elsewhere.
+We need constant physical and mental stimulation and if that’s just not something you’ll be willing to provide, then our breed may not be the right fit for you.

 This doesn’t mean that we Bengals are not affectionate—because we’re one of the most loving breeds out there.
 It just means that since we’re very active, curious and intelligent, we will need the right amount of activities and the right kind of environment to be happy.